Our story

 2019

 The Piiparinmäki project, with 211 MW capacity, reaches a final investment decision, backed by a PPA agreement with Google.
 The project is sold to Glenmont Partners.
+The wind farm was the first fully merchant, utility-scale wind farm in Europe.

 Moving Towards IPP